The \'etale symmetric K\"unneth theorem: Homological localizations of pro-spaces

 \begin{remark} Let $l$ be a prime number.
 The Bockstein long exact sequences show that any $\Z/l$-cohomological equivalence is also a $\Z/l^n$-cohomological equivalence for all $n\geq 1$.
 In particular, if $\scr X$ is an $\infty$-topos, its $\Z/l$-profinite shape $L^{\Z/l}\Pi_\infty\scr X$ remembers the cohomology of $\scr X$ with $l$-adic coefficients. \end{remark}

-As shown in \cite[Proposition 7.3]{Isaksen:2005}, if $X\in\scr S$ has finitely many connected components, then $L_RX$ is the pro-truncation of the Bousfield–Kan $R$-tower of $X$ \cite[I, \S4]{BK}.
-For any $X\in\scr S$, it follows that the limit of the pro-space $L_R X$ is the Bousfield–Kan $R$-completion $R_\infty X$.
+As shown in \cite[Proposition 7.3]{Isaksen:2005}, if $R$ is solid (e.g., $R=\Z/n$ for some integer $n$) and $X\in\scr S$ is connected, then $L_RX$ is the pro-truncation of the Bousfield–Kan $R$-tower of $X$ \cite[I, \S4]{BK}.
+It follows that the limit of the pro-space $L_R X$ is the Bousfield–Kan $R$-completion $R_\infty X$.